lichspace/ua-trace/README.md

 ## UATrace.update(config)

 ## UATrace.trigger()

-when `DOMContentLoaded` `scroll` `resize` it will be trigger , also you can trigger with this method
+when `DOMContentLoaded` `scroll` `resize`  will be trigger detect elm inview, also you can trigger with this method yourself

 ## priority config
 配置的优先级